imagekit-developer/imagekit-php/README.md

 This endpoint allows you to get the status of a bulk operation e.g. [Copy Folder API](#18-copy-folder-api) or [Move Folder API](#19-move-folder-api).

-Refer to the [bulk job status API](https://docs.imagekit.io/api-reference/media-api/copy-move-folder-status) for a better understanding of the **Request & Response Structure**.
+Refer to the [bulk job status API](https://docs.imagekit.io/api-reference/media-api/copy-move-folder-status) for a better understanding of the **request & response structure**.

 #### Example
 ```php